Arkarachai/STR-FM/README.md

 This function needs several tools on Galaxy to complete the process.
 It can be customized with different mapper or STRs detection algorithm.
 Either single-end or paired-end sequencing data can be utilized; for paired-end read data, each read is treated separately.
 The core of the pipeline consists of the following three procedures

 First, STR-FM runs a short-read STR detection tool using a string comparison algorithm (see publication details).
 The algorithm can detect exact (pure, or uninterrupted) STRs (mono- through hexanucleotide STRs greater than or equal to two repeats), incomplete motifs (e.g., ATATATA), interrupted STRs (e.g., AAAATAAAAA), or multiple STRs in a read.
 Reads that do not have sufficient upstream or downstream sequences flanking the STRs are discarded (we used a threshold of 20 bp on each side of an STR).
-Next, each read is split into two “pseudoreads,” containing the upstream and downstream flanks surrounding the STR.
-These are mapped to the reference genome using a standard paired-end read-mapping algorithm, e.g., BWA (Li and Durbin
+Each read is split into two “pseudoreads,” containing the upstream and downstream flanks surrounding the STR.

+Second, these are mapped to the reference genome using a standard paired-end read-mapping algorithm, e.g., BWA, Bowtie, or Bowtie2, treating each pair of flanking sequences as a faux paired-end read.

+Finally, STR-FM runs a profiler tool, which groups all reads with STRs that are mapped to the same location in the reference genome.
+As a result, an array of all STR lengths from the reads mapping to a particular STR-containing locus is generated.

-(2) genotype STRs with error correction (tool ‘Correct genotype for microsatellite errors’)
+**(2) genotype STRs with error correction** (tool ‘Correct genotype for microsatellite errors’)

 (3) estimate the minimum informative read depth from error rates (tools: ‘Generate all possible combination of read profile’, ‘Evaluate the probability of the allele combination to generate read profile’, ‘Combine the probability to generate read profile’)